JackGruber/joplin-plugin-backup/README.md

 The notes are imported additionally, no check for duplicates is performed.
 If the notebook in which the note was located already exists in your Joplin, then a "(1)" will be appended to the folder name.

+### Restore a singel note

+1. Create a new profile in Joplin via `File > Switch profile > Create new Profile`
+2. Joplin switches automatically to the newly created profile
+3. Import the Backup via `File > Import > JEX - Joplin Export File`
+4. Search for the desired note
+5. In the note overview, click on the note on the right and select `Export > JEX - Joplin Export File`
+6. Save the file on your computer
+7. Switch back to your orginal Joplin profil via `File > Switch profile > Default`
+8. Import the exported note via `File > Import > JEX - Joplin Export File` and select the file from step 6

 ## FAQ